atwellpub/atwellpub/README.md

 ### Welcome to my GitHub library!

-Thanks for checking out my page.
-All the good stuff is private or tucked into organization accounts.
+Thanks for checking out my repo.
+It's a work in progress.
+I'll see you on the other channels!

-Please stay connected and consider joining [my discord network] for curated news, beta invites, interviews, and more.

 ### Connect with me: